eliortabeka/tootik/README.md

 ## Tootik

-A pure **CSS Tooltip** library.
+A pure **CSS/SCSS Tooltip** library.
 Super easy to use, No JavaScript required.

 ![frame](/logo.png)